 Now is the best opportunity ever to respond in an honest, open and practical way to overcome this epidemic, draining the life out of so many followers of Jesus.

 This is in fact an area where there is enormous need in Australia.
 So many men are isolated and very few seem to get real in a church context about their struggles and what is going on inside of them.
-Maybe they don’t feel safe because a lot of churches are in many way feminized as well.
+They don’t feel safe because a lot of churches are in denial in this area.
 This is an open door to start reaching men and women in a way that disciples them at a deep level.
-You simply need to be trained and know what you are talking about beyond telling people to ‘stop it.’
+You simply need to be trained and know what you are talking about, beyond telling people to ‘stop it.’

 It’s an open door for missions as well.
 Asian countries like Japan, South Korea, China, Hong Kong, Philippines, Singapore have huge issues with pornography addiction.
 China, Japan and South Korea are the biggest consumers of American pornography.
 Missionaries have awesome opportunities to offer counselling for those in despair and wanting to get free.

-Just a few statistics shouting at us from the rooftop to take our heads out of the sand:
+Just a few statistics shouting at us from the rooftop:

 Pure Desire Ministries International Stats: These statistics come from seminars conducted at over 3000 Churches in the USA using the Sexual Addiction screening test adapted from Dr Patrick Carnes.